scholarslab/demos/_texts/text-mining.md

 [Voyant Tools](https://voyant-tools.org/) is an open-source, web-based application for performing text analysis.
 It supports scholarly reading and interpretation of texts or corpus, particularly by scholars in the digital humanities, but also by students and the general public.
 It can be used to analyze online texts or ones uploaded by users.

 #### **Apache OpenNLP**
 Natural language processing (NLP) is a way for computers to examine and understand human speech and speech patterns, which is critical to text analytics.
-[Apache OpenNLP](http://opennlp.apache.org/index.html) is a tool set for machine learning—a computational learning capability based on pattern recognition.
+[Apache OpenNLP](http://opennlp.apache.org/index.html) is a tool set for machine learning — a computational learning capability based on pattern recognition.
 Machine learning is an essential element of text analytics that often allows organizations to learn from unexpected results from data because the analysis is not constrained by preconceived notions of what will be found.
 Instead, the tool learns patters based on a volume of data.

 It is noticeable that Apache OpenNLP is another open source application that was designed with ease-of-use in mind, but it doesn’t feature the graphical UI and so may require deeper programming capabilities to get up and running.
 As with other open source applications, however, there is a user community that’s always willing to help.